repldex/Repldex/README.md

 - Create a pull request describing what you changed.
 -wait for a reviewer to review your PR

+If you have any trouble, feel free to hop onto the Repldex Editors Discord Server, where other contributors can help (invite code: `wku7886`)

+# Bugs
+Open an issue and we'll get to you ASAP.

 # License
 Repldex is licensed under the MIT license